iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

 ```

 ---
-## Presentation Verification
+## presentation-verification

 Proving a set of statements about an identifier.

 The credential verification flow is a simple request-response message exchange between the <u>verifier</u> and the <u>prover</u>.
-The interaction can consist of up to three messages, however two of them are OPTIONAL.
+The interaction can consist of up to two messages, the first one is OPTIONAL.

 ### Roles
 - **Verifier**: Agent who requests a set of Verifiable Credentials with associated requirements